helxplatform/helx-analytics/README.md

 - `trackEvent` tracks a specific event (e.g. visiting a page, clicking a button) and sends it to the tracking platform.
 This method takes the broad `TrackingEvent`, which the specific implementation then translates for its associated tracking platform.
+- `trackRoute` tracks the specific route (page) which subsequent events will occur on.
 - `teardown` should destroy the tracker.

 ### Trackers